luispflamminger/gateway-kong-charts/README.md

 Be aware that exposing the Admin-API for Community Edition can be dangerous, as the API is not protected by any RBAC.
 Thus it can be accessed by anyone having access to the API url. \
 Therefore the Admin-API-Ingress is disabled.
 For Mor details see [External access](#External-access).

-By default, we protect the Admin API via a dedicated service and route together with the jwt-plugin.
+By default, we protect the Admin API via a dedicated service and route together with the jwt-keycloak.
 You need to add the used issuer.

 ### SSL Verification